 I urge you to go through every aspect of your life and think about the things that are bringing you stress and negativity.
 If it doesn’t have space in your life, let it go!

-Here are some quick tips to get started: go through your entire house and get rid of anything you don’t need, do the same with your workspace, your email list, your social media, and even your friend group!
+Here are some quick tips to get started: go through your entire house and get rid of anything you don’t need, do the same with your workspace, your email, and your social media!

 Get rid of anything that doesn’t serve you!

-So there you have it, the most important self-care ideas for anxiety and mental health!
+So there you have it, the most important self-care ideas for stress reduction!

 - full self-care book!